 Over the winter during our renovation break, we had a lot of time to think.
 During this time, we decided to throw caution to the wind and make the leap into full-time RV life.
 Knowing we were going to live in the trailer full time meant that we needed to ensure that everything was the way we wanted it to be and was fully functional for our lifestyle.

-The goal for this RV renovation was to create a super functional space in this travel trailer.
+The goal for this RV renovation and kitchen renovation was to create a super functional space in this travel trailer.
 We wanted to create a mid-century modern and minimalist aesthetic.
 Our color palette was neutral with white and gray scale, browns, and accents of green.